 In these circumstances, it’s natural and normal for a horse to sweat, but it can indicate an underlying problem or health concern in other situations.
 Excessive sweating, or diaphoresis, can signify Cushing’s syndrome, although it’s not a common presenting complaint.

-Both botulism and colic can cause diaphoresis, but it will usually be accompanied by other symptoms, such as loss of appetite, pawing the ground, or trying to lie down.
+Both botulism and colic can cause diaphoresis, but it is usually accompanied by other symptoms, such as loss of appetite, pawing the ground, or lying down.
 Excessive sweating is also associated with severe laminitis.
 In these instances, horses produce sweat in response to pain and distress.

 How to Treat A Horse That Sweats Excessively

-If you’re concerned that your horse is sweating too much or sweating at inappropriate times, you need to gain a clearer idea of what stimulates it.
+If you’re concerned that your horse is sweating too much or at inappropriate times, you need to understand what stimulates it.
 You can then share that information with a vet and find a solution to the problem.

 Does your horse sweat while eating or after he’s finished a meal?
 Is your horse’s sweatiness associated with hot weather or intensive exercise?
 Does your horse mainly sweat at night?